The Role of Zero Trust Network Architecture in CCIE Security Certification

 Zero Trust in CCIE Security

-The CCIE Security certification prepares professionals to secure complex enterprise networks.
-As organizations adopt Zero Trust, mastering ZTNA has become a critical skill for CCIE candidates.
+The CCIE Security practical exam requires candidates to secure complex networks.
+As organizations adopt Zero Trust principles, ZTNA has become a critical skill for CCIE candidates.

-1. Identity and Access Management (IAM): Configuring robust authentication systems, including MFA and SSO.
+• Identity and Access Management (IAM): Configuring robust authentication systems, including RADIUS and SSO.

-2. Network Segmentation: Implementing microsegmentation for enhanced security.
+• Network Segmentation: Implementing microsegmentation to enhance security.

-3. Continuous Monitoring: Setting up real-time analytics for proactive threat detection.
+• Continuous Monitoring: Deploying real-time analytics for proactive threat detection.

-4. Policy Enforcement: Designing and implementing dynamic, context-aware access policies.
+• Policy Enforcement: Developing and refining adaptive, context-aware access policies.

 Key Components of Zero Trust Network Architecture